Azure/azure-ai-personalized-offers/Automated Deployment Guide/Post Deployment Instructions.md

   	- A prompt should ask you for the Account Key enter the Primary Key from DocumentDB in the **Account key** field (You should only have to do this for the first query)
   	- Repeat these steps for the other queries listed above.

-  - For the these **userProductViews** there are some additional steps to take.
+  - For these **userProductViews** there are some additional steps to take.
 Each of the **Applied Steps** must be examined to see that the right values are there.
   	- click on the 6th step **Expanded productviews** gear icon.
   	- in this window click the **Load More** link near the bottom.
   	- verify that all products 1-25 are there in the list and select them all (using the **Select All Columns** checkbox at the top).